-The Georgia State Honors College provides a variety of curricular opportunities across all four years of the Honors College experience.
-Ranging from lower-level core courses to upper-level Honors Colloquia courses.
+We provide a variety of small, enriching classes across all four years of the Honors College experience, ranging from lower level core courses to upper division honors seminars.

 Take a moment and learn more about the specific honors courses that we offer and our honors curriculum.

 All incoming first year honors students will have the opportunity to work with senior faculty members in one of the honors seminars offered each semester.
 Honors College students will get a sense of the research being pursued by faculty in a variety of fields ranging from medicine to the arts.
 All incoming honors students are required to take Honors 1000, our introductory seminar.
 This 1-hour pass/fail course offered fall semester only, is designed to provide first-semester students with an orientation to high-level academic work and exposure to a current topic.
 Taught in sections of 15 students or less, these seminars enable first-term freshmen to develop meaningful relationships with faculty members who can guide them toward opportunities for future research.

 If you are a newly admitted Honors College student in your second semester or sophomore year, you can also take an HON 1000 course.
 We recommend meeting with an Honors College Academic Advisor to discuss your Honors College curricula.